 We’ve always been very keen on the carbon stuff.
 We’ve planted loads of hedges on the farm.
 We try to be very environmentally based – we were organic for a while.
 We try to reduce inputs as much as we can: SRC Willow ticks a lot of boxes!

-As soon as he mentioned that SRC Willow could produce profits of £200 p/acre, my ears pricked up!
+As soon as ECC mentioned that SRC Willow could produce profits of £230 to £260 per acre, per year, my ears pricked up!
 Since we’ve planted it on land that wasn’t really producing anything, I think it could produce even more!

 We’ll leave the last word to Terry: